8 Ridiculous Business Ads that Worked

 The company realised that women make most decisions on purchasing the products.

-Perhaps the ad was unpredictable and featured meme-able humour, but the experts aimed to create a viral hit, and they achieved this goal.
+Perhaps the ad was unpredictable and featured meme-able humour, but the experts aimed to create a viral hit and achieved this goal.

 Even today, people remember that ad and discuss its success.

 The advertisement took the leading industry award and collected millions of views on YouTube.
-It remains to be one of the funniest and most popular ads on the market.
+It remains one of the funniest and most popular ads on the market.

 IKEA and Pregnancy Test Discount

-Together with Mercene labs, IKEA worked out a technology that lets you save some money if your pregnancy test in the magazine is positive.
+Together with Mercene labs, IKEA developed a technology that lets you save money if your pregnancy test in the magazine is positive.

 The company suggested that the woman pee on the ad and find out whether she is pregnant.
 If yes, then the woman will see a new price for cribs.